Solar in Decatur, AL: 2026 Cost, Savings & Payback

 Solar Energy in Decatur, Alabama

 Decatur, Alabama receives an average of 4.8 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.3¢ per kWh from Alabama Power, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.3¢ per kWh from Alabama Power, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Decatur has a solar penetration rate of 4.3% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 93 (national average: 100) reflects a lower cost of living, keeping installation costs competitive.